BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 1. Why would it be a very bad idea to use the command `chmod o-r test.sh`?
 2. Take a look at `whenWhoWhere.sh` in [BioinformaticsMaterials/scripts](https://github.com/BioinformaticsSpring2015/BioinformaticsMaterials/tree/wk3/scripts).
 Copy and paste the contents of this script into your answers and add comments that indicate what each step does.
-3. Write a sentence to describe what happens at each step in the following pipeline.
+3. Write a sentence to describe what happens at each step (i.e., what occurs between pipes) in the following pipeline.
 Assume each file contains columns of only numerical data.
 `cat data1.txt data2.txt | sort -n | cut -d "," -f 1 > processedData.txt`
 4. Write a sentence to describe why variables are so useful in shell scripts.
 5. Concatenate the `FEC*.seq` files from `pcfb/examples` into one file named `concatenated.seq`.
 Include your commands.